CodeMartyLikeYou/FFL2-Monster-Evolution-Path-Calculator/README.md

 #Notes
 Data used by this program was sourced from http://www.shenafu.com/ffl2/ffl2.php.
 Used with permission.

-Encounter tables, monster stats, and transformations used by the program are believed to be correct.
+Data and algorithms used by the program are believed to be correct.
 Please let me know if you find any bugs.